OtherFolk® journal

 1. Customers are not your strategists

 Strategy sets the direction: who you are, why you exist, what you stand for.
 Customers can tell you if you’ve missed the mark, but they cannot define your strategy.
-They may also push you toward what feels familiar, and homogeny is the last thing a brand needs.
-What you want from customer feedback is strong qualitative push-back, not consensus.
+The risk here is they may also push you toward what feels familiar, and homogeny is the last thing a brand needs.
+What you want from customer feedback is strong qualitative push-back, not safe consensus.

 2. Test complete concepts, not ideas